 There were many reactions to the Tweet, ranging from positive, to indifferent, to — you guessed it! — negative.

-As you might also have guessed, it’s the latter that really got to me, not because people disagreed with the joke, but because of the backhanded, bitchy, passive-aggressive nature of how that disagreement was expressed, much of it coming from men and women who continually preach inclusivity and diversity — as long your brand of both lines up with theirs, of course!
+As you might also have guessed, it’s the latter that really got to me, not because people disagreed with the joke, but because of the backhanded, bitchy, passive-aggressive nature of how that disagreement was expressed, much of it coming from men and women who continually preach inclusivity and tolerance — as long your brand of both lines up with theirs, of course!

 But I’m not here to talk about those people.
 As much as their reactions bothered me at the time, they will, ultimately, fade away — a few weeks from now, they’ll be largely forgotten.
 What I won’t forget, however, is the reaction from Kinda Funny itself.